 Biribi, or biribissi (in Italian) or cavagnole (in French), was an Italian game of chance similar to roulette, played for low stakes.
-Players used a board on which the numbers 1 to 70 are marked and is considered one of the many lottery games in the 17th and 18th centuries.
+Players marked the numbers 1 to 70.
+Biribi is considered one of many 17th and 18th centuries lottery games.

 The players put their stakes on the numbers they wish to back.
-The banker is provided with a bag from which he draws a case containing a ticket, the tickets corresponding with the numbers on the board.
-The banker calls out the number, and the player who has backed it receives sixty-four times his stake; the other stakes go to the banker.
+Then, from a bag, the banker draws a case containing a ticket, the tickets corresponding with the numbers on the board.
+Then the banker calls out the number, and the player who has backed it receives sixty-four times his stake; the other stakes go to the banker.

 Final Roulette Fun Facts For The Recreational Gambler